Karlos78/farsassignment/README.md

 - Really struggled to get knitr working with the fars functions - hence no code in the vignette.

 [![Travis-CI Build Status](https://travis-ci.org/Karlos78/farsassignment.svg?branch=master)](https://travis-ci.org/Karlos78/farsassignment)

+Need to add magrittr to the list of packages!